-- the service being provided is trivial, it can be approved through a standing procedure established by the PIE's audit committee.
+- 9. The auditor will also need to determine what approvals are necessary, and from whom, to be able to provide restructuring services to the participating PIE.
+Where the service being provided is trivial, it can be approved through a standing procedure established by the PIE's audit committee.
 Where the service provided is not trivial, specific pre-approval by the PIE's audit committee is required. - 10.
-In making an assessment, on a case by case basis, of whether or not the restructuring services to be provided are trivial, the primary consideration will be whether the fee for the service provided is trivial in the context of the PIE's financial statements.
-Triviality will be a matter for the judgment of the auditor, and of the audit committee, in both quantitative and qualitative terms. - 11.
+In making an assessment, on a case by case basis, of whether or not the restructuring services to be provided are trivial, the primary consideration will be whether the fee for the service provided is trivial in the context of the PIE's financial statements. - 11.
 There is no basis set out in law as to how to assess the quantum of fees for the restructuring services attributable to a participating PIE.
 Existing market practice suggests that where non-audit fee disclosures are given the bases used include: - the proportion of the total fee for the restructuring services provided to the lending syndicate as a whole is pro-rated to reflect the percentage of the syndicate's debt held by the participating PIE; - the actual payments made, or agreed to be made, for the restructuring services either by the lending syndicate as a whole or by the participating PIE. - 12.
 Where the provision of the restructuring services is approved through a standing procedure, work may then be carried out up to the value of that standing approval (subject to the application of the non-audit services fee cap, as explained below).
 If subsequent changes to the cost and/or scope of restructuring services cause the fees to exceed this pre-approval threshold, the auditor needs to gain prior approval, from the audit committee, to allow the services to continue to be provided.